Best Samsung Phones for Seniors, Tested and Reviewed in 2026

 How We Tested the Phones

-Samsung is among the most well-known cell phone manufacturers, but the available options can seem overwhelming.
-Do you want the A15 5G or the A03s?
-Which is better: the Galaxy Z Fold6 or the Galaxy Z Flip5?
+Samsung is among the most well-known cell phone manufacturers, but their available options can seem overwhelming.
+Do you want the Galaxy A16 5G or the Galaxy A06?
+Which better meets the needs of seniors: the Galaxy Z Fold6 or the Galaxy Z Flip6?
 We know it can get confusing, so we spent over 100 hours comparing and testing Samsung phones to create a list of our top options for seniors, following the same steps for each model.

 - We researched the top Samsung phones on the market, focusing on those with senior-friendly features and designs.
 We researched the phones online, spoke with customer service reps, and ordered our top picks.